PsychoBird/Machium/README.md

 # Machium
- A debugger for Apple Silicon
+ A lightweight debugger developed for Apple Silicon devices that allows for the reading and writing of memory, registers, and breakpoints / watchpoints.

 ## Machium Features